guardian/security-hq/hq/README.md

 ### AWS Configuration

-Using the Security Admin account, go to AWS IAM console and clone the `security-hq-dev` user to `security-hq-<yourname>`.
+The security-test-user CloudFormation template should create a user with all the required permissions.

+Once the CloudFormation is complete and the user created, you will need to create an access key for this user.

+In the console, select the user and then under `security credentials` click `create access key`.

-At the last step of the creation of this new user, you will be presented with an *Access key ID* and a *Secret access key* that you are going to use during the next step.
+You will be presented with an *Access key ID* and a *Secret access key* that you are going to use during the next step.

 Create the file `~/.aws/credentials` with the following contents